-This article will look at the best business to start in Kenya in 2022.
-So if you’re looking to start a business in Kenya, we have some excellent advice for you.
+This article will look at the best business to start in Kenya.
+So if you’re looking to start a business in Kenya, we have some excellent advice.

 Many factors go into choosing the right business to start.
-We will be discussing these factors and how they can help you choose the best business for your needs.
+We will discuss these factors and how they can help you choose the best business for your needs.

 We will also list the best small business to start in Kenya.